-And its original purpose is to make the sword lighter and more resistant to bending.
-As time went on, decorative factors as well as practical ones were added to the sword-making.
+The ‘hi’ is the Japanese name for the groove (also known as a fuller) that runs up the length of the blade.
+Its original purpose was to make the sword lighter and more resistant to bending.
+As time went on, decorative factors as well as practical ones were added as sword-smithing developed.
+It is often erroneously thought of as a gutter for blood, but this is false.

-The width and depth of the hi groove reflected its school.
+Outside of the weight and integrity of a blade the hi’s width and depth reflect what school the sword comes from.
 For example, many of the wide hi grooves were from the Miike school of Chikugo (Fukuoka) and the Mitsutada school of Bizen (Okayama), whereas the narrow ones are seen largely in the Soshu (Kanagawa) swords.
-The shallow groove (also called sara-hi or “plate Hi groove”) are seen in the Raikunitsugu swords from Yamashiro (Kyoto), but is also found in the Miike swords and is considered typical of swords made by Tenta Miike.
-Here I will explain the different types of hi groove.
+The shallow groove (also called sara-hi or “plate groove”) are seen in the Raikunitsugu swords from Yamashiro (Kyoto), but is also found in Miike swords and is considered typical of swords made by Miike Tenta.
+In this article we will explore the different types of hi and what schools and parts of Japan they came from.

-The bo-hi is the most common form of hi (Hi groove) and when someone simply says “hi” it often means “bo-hi”.
-The shinogichi (ridge line) is carved in a straight line, but there are actually two types: one where the ridge line is still left on the ridge area, and another where the ridge lines are left on both sides of the blade.
+The bo-hi is the most common form of hi and when someone simply says “hi” they often mean “bo-hi”.
+The shinogichi (ridge-line) is carved in a straight line, but there are actually two types: one where the ridge-line is still left on the ridge (shinogi) area, and another where the ridge-lines are left on both sides of the blade.
 There is also a style where two lines are carved alongside each other on the ridge line.
-This is called nisuji-hi and is seen mainly in the Kamakura era, especially in the work of Teiso of Sagami (Kanagawa).
-There is also a style with three carved lines, though very rare.
+This is called a nisuji-hi and is seen mainly in the Kamakura era, especially in the work of Teiso of Sagami (Kanagawa).
+There is also a style with three carved lines, though these are very rare.

 Soe-hi (accompanying hi groove)

-Sometimes, along the bouhi, there is a line that is not the same size but thinner.
-This is called soehi.
-Soetimes the soehi extends to the ridge area and moves over the top of the bouhi.
+Sometimes, along the bouhi, there is an additional line that is not the same size, but thinner.
+This is called a soehi.
+Sometimes the soehi extends to the ridge area and moves over the top of the bouhi.
 This is called renhi and is found largely among the Bizen (Okayama) swords.

 In this type the bo-hi is carved shortly to the waist area.
 After the bo-hi, it has the longest history as a type of Hi groove.
 The koshi-hi is said to represent the Ragaraja, the god of love (Aizen-myo’o).